Eng-Mouaz-M-AlShahmeh/api_guide/README.md

 * Possibility to copy sample code to the clipboard by clicking the button.
 * Responsive design supports large, medium and small screens.
 * Light and dark theme mode.
-* Responsive and fast search widget.
+* Responsive and fast search tool with keystroke shortcuts.
 * The beautiful introduction section can be modified as needed.
 * The Infinite FAQ section can be modified with any number of questions and answers.
 * Seamless scrollable sidebar.